 Bradt Guide to Kyrgyzstan – Lawrence Mitchell

-Not entirely as thorough as the Odyssey guide, the Bradt Guide however is much more up to date, and excels in the practical travel info that is sometimes lacking in the Odyssey Guide.
+Not as thorough as the Odyssey guide, the Bradt Guide however is much more up to date, and excels in the practical travel info that is sometimes lacking in the Odyssey Guide.
 Rowan Stewart might tell you where to go, but not how to get there.
 The Bradt Guide does a much better job at this.
 Useful stuff!